 Good design meets end-user need.
 Bad design wastes time and money.
 The difference is not about requirements.
 Requirements are your great, grandparent’s design directive.
 Effective design is about empathy and to understand empathy you need to understand the user story requirement.
 Before development, every project team needs to understand what to build.
 In project management requirements gathering provides that essential view of what the project delivers.
 Good requirements assumes what the build is what the end-user requires.
 This up-front effort to understand user need is shared across many professions: In communications, start with know your audience; In product management, starts with know your market; In software development, start with user requirements; and Is digital marketing, start with know your persona Whether the user had to sit through a presentation, scour documentation, search software, or fumble through a webpage on their smart phone, bad design creates bad feelings.
 A requirements document is not a …

 From startups to corporate leviathans the business directive is be more Agile.
 The most often employed project method is a Scrum design, an Agile framework for projects.
-Without Agile management adoption the executive call to “be more Agile” really means: Get faster results, in less time, with less resources.
+Without Agile management adoption the executive call to “be more Agile” really means: Get faster results, in less time, and with less resources.
 Forbes touts Agile, The World’s Most Popular Innovation Engine, Agile expectation does not align to Agile implementation and adoption.
 In practice Agile is more a fragile mismanagement mindset of misplaced expectation that others do Agile while management retains control.
 Scrum is the most popular Agile adoption of a lean mind.
 Scrum, itself, unfortunately, becomes a confusion multiplier for organizations looking to adopt an Agile organization or team design, without shared understanding of Agile.
 Agile Example for Some What, however, is Agile?
 Agile works as a: Project management framework, Business management tool, Manufacturing discipline, and Cost control Yes.
 Agile is about lower cost and faster response.
-Agile gets talked about, planned, trained, and expected.
-Teams …
+Agile gets talked about, planned, trained, …

 Plans are rational, people are emotional.
 Change is a constant cycle to plan for.
 What project management means to me: there are people here that need motivation to succeed over there.